iterative/setup-dvc/README.md

 ![DVC](https://user-images.githubusercontent.com/414967/90413385-a8d9d180-e0ae-11ea-9ed7-a9155a3b48f0.png)

-[DVC](https://dvc.org/) is an open-source Version Control System for Machine Learning Projects.
-[DVC](https://dvc.org/) is built to make ML models shareable and reproducible.
-It is designed to handle large files, data sets, machine learning models, and metrics as well as code.
+Data version control ([DVC](https://dvc.org/)) is open-source, Git version control for machine learning projects.
+Benefits include:
+- Reproducible and shareable machine learning models and pipelines
+- Git version large datasets and models without Git-LFS
+- Git diffs for model and data metrics across commits, tags and branches

-The [iterative/setup-dvc](https://github.com/iterative/setup-dvc) action is a JavaScript action that sets up [DVC](https://dvc.org/) in your GitHub Actions workflow.
-It installs the specified version by `version` action input parameter.
+The [iterative/setup-dvc](https://github.com/iterative/setup-dvc) action is a JavaScript action that sets up [DVC](https://dvc.org/) in your workflow.

 ## Usage

 This action can be run on `ubuntu-latest`, `macos-latest`, `windows-latest`.
-When running on `windows-latest` python3 is needed in order to set up the action.

-Basic:
+When running on `windows-latest`, Python 3 is a dependency that should be setup first (and [there's an action for that](https://github.com/actions/setup-python)).

+Basic usage:

 ```yaml
 steps: